How to Write a CV in 2026: Step-by-Step Guide to Land Interviews

 Tailoring Your CV for Each Application

 One of the most impactful things you can do for your job search is to tailor your CV to each role you apply for.
 Read the job description carefully and identify the key skills, qualifications, and responsibilities it emphasizes.
-Then review your CV to ensure those terms appear naturally in your skills section, work experience, and professional summary.
+Then ensure those terms appear naturally in your skills section, work experience, and professional summary.
 This process both improves your ATS pass rate and makes your CV more compelling to the human recruiter who reads it afterward.
+Using a tool like ApliSense to analyze your CV against specific job roles can accelerate this process significantly.

 Before You Submit

 Proofread for spelling, grammar, and punctuation errors.
 Check that all dates are accurate and that there are no unexplained gaps.
 Confirm that contact details are correct and up-to-date.
-Verify that the file name is professional (e.g. "JohnSmith_CV_2026.pdf").
+Verify that the file name is professional.
 Run an ATS check using ApliSense to verify keyword alignment before submitting — this takes only a few minutes and can significantly improve your results.

 Check Your CV Against Real Hiring Criteria — Free